 and is clearly the source of apostle

 .
-Since there were not seven apostles, this refers to the function of spreading the Gospel by the seven churches, but apostles did more than just talk.
+Since there were not seven apostles, this refers to the function of spreading the Gospel by the seven churches, but apostles did more than just talk, they also demonstrated the power.

 The first place that we find apostle in Revelation is in chapter 2 verse 2 dealing with the Synagogue of Satan.
 The Church was able to recognise and distinguish a fake Jew from a real one and by extension, fake apostles from real ones.
 Revelation shows us various ways of looking at the Church.
-7 spirits shows that this one message was sent to the world by His apostles that are complete and whole as a group.
+7 spirits (seven being a word of completion) show that this one message was sent to the world by His apostles that are complete and whole as a group.

-is taking place to produce two outcomes on the same subject.
+applies to both, in other words it is taking place to produce two outcomes on the same subject.
 The previous verse tells us that all angels worship him.
 It is His angels/messengers that are made spirits and these spirits are sent to the world.
-The angels made spirits is what happened at Passover but the made flame of fire is what happened at Pentecost and together it prepared them to be sent to all the world as apostles.
+The angels made spirits begins with Passover where Christ purchased our eternal lives which we then redeem after Baptism by the laying on of hands when we are given the earnest of the Spirit.
+On the other hand the made flame of fire is what happened at Pentecost and together these prepared them to be sent to all the world as apostles.
+There is a greater fulfilment of this at the Resurrection.

 let all the angels of God worship him